berthelemy/consulting.berthelemy.net/collections/_posts/2015-02-04-getting-learning-back-on-track.md

 But first I have to understand more about alternatives to traditional management thinking.
 Alternatives that have a proven track record in getting to the desired result quicker and more effectively.

-I are running a 1-day “Lean Learning Masterclass” on the 26th February in Birmingham.
+We are running a 1-day “Lean Learning Masterclass” on the 26th February in Birmingham.
 If you want to get more from your L&amp;Dinvestment, improve the effectiveness of your L&amp;Dteam, or be able to develop more attractive L&amp;Dsolutions for your clients please register to attend at:

 <p style="text-align: center;">
   <a href="http://leanlearningmasterclass.eventbrite.com">http://leanlearningmasterclass.eventbrite.com</a>